Sruthis26/forge-Startup-validator/README.md

 Forge is an AI-powered startup validation platform that helps founders and product teams evaluate startup ideas using market analysis, competitor intelligence, monetization insights, and investor-style feedback.

-Built as a simulation of how modern startups validate ideas before building products.

 ---